 - 7.01 In predicting the need for Gypsy and Traveller accommodation in the borough the GTAA target of 187 additional pitches, whilst the conclusion of the latest full needs assessment, needs to be weighed against the age of this assessment which is 11 years old.
 Whilst limited work has been completed on a more up to date needs assessment (estimated completion in 2024) the work that has been competed has shown a significant increased need. - 7.02 Local Plan policy DM15 allows for gypsy and traveller accommodation in the countryside provided certain criteria are met; and policies SP17 and DM30 allow for development provided it does not result in harm to the character and appearance of the area.
 The Council's Regulation 22 Local Plan, although not apportioned much weight at this time, states that there is a potentially significant emerging need for gypsy and traveller accommodation. - 7.03 The proposal has been assessed in relation to harm to the character and appearance of the countryside and flood risk and found to be acceptable.
-The development is acceptable with regard to the relevant provisions of the Development Plan, the NPPF and all other material considerations such as are relevant. - 7.04 Although the site is shown as located in flood zone 3 on Environment Agency mapping, the site specific data provided by the applicant suggests that the site is not in an area at risk from flooding. - 7.05 In assessing the worst case scenario that the site is located in flood zone 3, it is concluded that due to the nature of the proposal as an extension to an existing use and the need for accommodation the sequential test is not necessary.
+The development is acceptable with regard to the relevant provisions of the Development Plan, the NPPF and all other material considerations such as are relevant. - 7.04 Although the site is shown as located in flood zone 3 on Environment Agency mapping, the site specific data provided by the applicant suggests that the site is not in an area at risk from flooding. - 7.05 In assessing the worst case scenario that the site is located in flood zone 3, and whilst the proposal as an extension to an existing use the applicant has conducted a sequential test and an exception test.
 The proposal provides wider sustainability benefits in terms of provision of accommodation for gypsy's and travellers.
 In relation to the exception test, a flood evacuation plan and securing the caravans at a height that won't impede floodwater are dealt with by planning condition. - 7.06 A recommendation of permanent approval is therefore made on this basis, subject to the suggested conditions.